 A sugarcane farming enterprise located in Moore Park Beach could benefit from a recent Energy Savers Audit.
 Farming requires constant decision-making to maximise production and profit.
 Often irrigation systems are out of date and are in need of replacement to incorporate new technologies and updated knowledge.

 The total area of cropping lands consists of 63 ha and is serviced by one pump operating two irrigation systems; a high-pressure travelling big gun and a low-pressure surface furrow system.
 The high-pressure system irrigates a significant proportion of the farm with an average energy use of 530 kWh per ML of water pumped.
 While where the topography of the land allows, a low-pressure furrow irrigation system is used, as the energy use is much less at around 166 kWh/ML of water pumped.
 Unfortunately, this furrow system can only be used on a small section of the farm due to the lay of the land and soil types.

 Although is it also noted that the annual energy utilisation by the irrigation pumping systems is directly related to the impact of seasonal rainfall on the daily moisture demand of the sugarcane crop.
 During the energy audit, the farmer switched from Tariff 66 to Tariff 33.
 This adaption has seen a reduction in energy costs relative to the volume of energy consumed.

-A recent energy audit showed how the replacement of pump, motor and installation of a Variable Frequency Drive (VFD) at the main pump can lead to energy and cost savings.
+Energy consumption from the pump site showed that a total of 68,851 kWh at a cost of $ 17,756 was used during the 2018-2019 period.
+A recent energy audit showed how the replacement of the pump, motor, and installation of a Variable Frequency Drive (VFD) at the main pump can lead to energy and cost savings.